$s$-Numbers of Embeddings of Weighted Wiener Algebras: -Numbers of

-{\bf Acknowledgments.} The work of V. K. Nguyen is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant No. 102.01-2020.03.
-A part of this paper was done when V. K. Nguyen was working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+{\bf Acknowledgments.} The authors wishes to thank the referees for their careful reading of the paper, their suggestions and clever remarks to improve the paper, in particular the proof of Theorems \ref{thm-general} and \ref{thm-dk}.
+The research of Van Dung Nguyen is funded by University of Transport and Communications (UTC) under grant number T2022-CB-008.
+The research of Van Kien Nguyen is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 102.01-2020.03.
+A part of this paper was done when Van Kien Nguyen was working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
 He would like to thank the VIASM for providing a fruitful research environment and working condition.